Ignác Goldziher

 Ignác (Yitzhaq Yehuda) Goldziher (22 June 1850 – 13 November 1921), often credited as Ignaz Goldziher, was a Hungarian scholar of Islam.
-Along with the German Theodor Nöldeke and the Dutch Christiaan Snouck Hurgronje, he is considered the founder of modern Islamic studies in Europe.
-Goldziher is also known for his foundational work of esoteric exegesis of the Hebrew Bible in the seminal work on the topic in "Mythology among the Hebrews," in which he defended Jewish mythology from accusations by the racists of the time that the Jews "stole" the myths of other peoples by explaining the similarities as a consequence of an origination in star lore and astral theology.
+Alongside Joseph Schacht and G.H.A.
+Juynboll, he is considered one of the pioneers of modern academic hadith studies.

+His most important work is the two-volume Muhammedanische Studien (Muslim Studies), especially its second volume, which addresses questions of the origins, evolution, and development of hadith.

 Biography

 Born in Székesfehérvár of German Jewish heritage, he was educated at the universities of Budapest, Berlin, Leipzig and Leiden with the support of József Eötvös, Hungarian minister of culture.
 He became privatdozent at Budapest in 1872.
 In the next year, under the auspices of the Hungarian government, he began a journey through Syria, Palestine and Egypt, and took the opportunity of attending lectures of Muslim sheiks in the mosque of al-Azhar in Cairo.
+In 1888 he wrote his main studies of Islam which attributed several traditions of Muhammad to a later period.
+Goldziher was denied a teaching post at Budapest University until he was 44.
+He represented the Hungarian government and the Academy of Sciences at numerous international congresses.
+He received the large gold medal at the Stockholm Oriental Congress in 1889.
+He became a member of several Hungarian and other learned societies, and was appointed secretary of the Jewish community in Budapest.
+He was made Litt.D. of Cambridge (1904) and LL.D. of Aberdeen (1906).
+Goldziher died in Budapest.

+Religious views

 Goldziher kept a personal record of his reflections, travel records and daily records.
 This journal was later published in his German mother tongue as Tagebuch.
 The following quotation from Goldziher's published journal provides insight into his feelings about Islam.